Written by: Caitlin

 The Scottish Parliament welcomes visitors 6 days a week, Monday to Saturday.

 All visits are free of charge.
 No booking is required to visit the public areas of the building.
 Advance booking is advised for guided tours and to attend debates and committee meetings.
-There are free maps and information leaflets available to assist with your visit and free guided tours provide a greater insight into the workings of the parliament.
+There are free maps and information leaflets available to assist with your visit and free guided tours provide a greater insight into the workings of the parliament if this is something that interests you when visiting Scotland.

 Edinburgh Old Town